zestia/ember-select-box/README.md

 ## Notes

-This addon...
+This addon intentionally...

-- Intentionally does not come with any styles
+- Does not come with any styles
 - Does not concern itself with dropdown positioning

 ## Example